wmadill/weewx-S3upload/README.md

 website.
 You'll need to add a DNS record for the URL you choose for accessing the bucket.

 Install `s3cmd` from http://s3tools.org/s3cmd.
-It is a Python 2.x
+Version 2 is compatible
-tool so will run fine on the same computer as weewx.
+with both Python 2 and Python 3 so will work on either weewx 3 and weewx 4.
+Be careful about using the version packaged with your distro because they are often quite old.

 Clone this repo to your weewx extensions directory; for example

 ```
-git clone git@github.com:wmadill/weewx-S3upload /home/weewx/extensions/weewx-S3upload
+git clone git@github.com:wmadill/weewx-S3upload ~/weewx-S3upload
 ```

 ## Installation instructions

-1. run the installer
+1. run the installer (using the cloned location from above)

   ```
   cd /home/weewx
-  setup.py install --extension extensions/weewx-S3upload
+  sudo bin/wee_extension --install=~/weewx-S3upload
   ```

 2. modify the S3upload stanza in weewx.conf and set your S3 bucket name.